Mugabe Were: Political career

 Were had been a voice for moderation in Kenya's escalating political crisis, shuttling between leaders of different ethnic groups and organising a youth peace march just before he died.

 Death

-Were was returning home in Woodley Estate, Nairobi, after 11 pm, and whilst waiting for the gate to his house to be opened, he was shot three times.
+Were was returning home in Woodley Estate near Jamhuri estate, Nairobi, after 11 pm, and whilst waiting for the gate to his house to be opened, he was shot three times.
 His widow, Agnes Wairimu, alerted by the gunshots, came outside and found him, taking him to Nairobi Hospital.
 He was announced dead on arrival.
 ODM spokespersons were quick to blame the government, however President Mwai Kibaki also condemned the murder as a "heinious crime".
 As mourners gathered outside his home, the police arrived and fired tear gas at them.
 50 youth from amongst the mourners started to erect barricades.
 The police claimed that tear gas only drifted into the compound of Were's house, but local TV stations provided evidence that canisters were deliberately targeted on the house.